GuyEternal/Online_Judge/README.md

 5. **Solution Evaluation:**
    - Submitted solutions are automatically evaluated against predefined test cases.
    - Verdicts (e.g., "Accepted," "Wrong Answer", “TLE”) are generated based on evaluation results.

-6. **Leaderboard:**
-   - An optional feature displays a simple leaderboard ranking users based on their solved problems.
-   - Users can see their ranking relative to other participants.

-### Challenges:
-1. **Concurrent Requests Handling:**
-   - To ensure smooth performance during peak usage, asynchronous processing and submission queuing are implemented.
-   - Each submission is acknowledged immediately, maintaining fairness and user experience.

-2. **Security and Code Execution Efficiency:**
-   - Containerization using Docker isolates code execution environments, enhancing security and efficiency.
-   - Resource limits and time constraints prevent abuse and ensure timely evaluations.

 ### High-Level Design:
 #### 1. Database Design: